-In any tasting/drinking experience there are three sets of variables: the wine, the taster and the environment.
-For the sake of time, space, and sanity, let’s deal with a single context--a wine being professionally tasted and reviewed.
-Remember there are so many other contexts with tasting, and more importantly, drinking wine.
-But we'll save those for another time.
+In any tasting/drinking experience, there are three sets of variables: the wine, the taster, and the context.
+For the sake of time, space, and sanity, let’s deal with a single context–a wine being professionally tasted and reviewed.
+Be aware that there are many other contexts with tasting, and more importantly, drinking wine.
+But we’ll save those for another time.
 Let’s say that you’ve submitted your wine to Wine Wazoo Magazine to be reviewed.
-Here’s a short list of some of the possibilities with those three variables to consider before you ship your bottles off to be tasted and reviewed by this august publication.
+Here’s a short list of some of the contextual variables to consider before you ship your bottles off to be tasted and reviewed by this august publication.

 Is good glassware being used for the tasting?
 Plastic tumblers?
 Is the glassware clean and polished?
 Or is it skanky like a dirty aquarium because of a faulty dishwasher or polishing cloth?
 Is the tasting space too warm?
 Too cold?
 Poor lighting?
 Extraneous odors?
 Dogs?
 Perfumes?
 Colognes?
 Blaring AD/CD on the speakers?
 How many wines will be tasted in the session?
 A few?
 Over 100?
 How many wines will be in the flight when your bottle is tasted?
 What order will the wines be poured?
 Will your wine be tasted after dessert wines?
 Before?
 How will your wine be positioned in the flight?
 At the beginning where it will tend to show best?
 Or towards the end where it could be overshadowed by more powerful, oaky, and tannic wines?
 Aye caramba!

-At some point during my five day class at the CIA I have the students create a list of the variables like the one above so they can get an idea of the scale of numbers involved.
-By the end of the exercise their brains are spinning.
-Likewise after reading the list above your mind might be spinning as well and probably not in an altogether pleasant direction (reverse the spin, please).
-That’s no surprise and I often compare a tasting experience to trying to have a conversation with someone only you’re both on separate merry go rounds spinning in opposite directions.
+At some point during my five day class at the CIA, I have the students create a list of the variables like the one above so they can get an idea of the scale of numbers involved.
+By the end of the exercise, their brains are spinning.
+Likewise, after reading the list above your mind might be spinning as well.
+That’s no surprise.
+I often compare the tasting experience to trying to have a conversation with someone, only you’re both on separate merry go rounds spinning in opposite directions.
 The timing, needless to say, had better just right.

 First, you now have the awareness that context exists and that is a powerful tool in itself.
 You also know just how pervasive it is and how it shapes every wine experience.